jee00609/AWS_Foundational/개념 모음/AWS Trusted Advisor.md

 ### NO.129

 Which AWS service provides recommendations for rightsizing AWS resources such as Amazon EC2 instances, Amazon Elastic Block Store (Amazon EBS) volumes and Amazon RDS databases to help users reduce costs?

+### NO.153

+To avoid malicious compute activities, a user needs a quick way to determine if any Amazon EC2 instances have ports that allow Unrestricted access.

+Which AWS service will support this requirement?